Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 You may need to participate in activities to help you find and keep work if you’re getting Disability Support Pension (DSP).

-You can work up to 30 hours a week and still get Disability Support Pension (DSP).
+You can work less than 30 hours a week and still get Disability Support Pension (DSP).
 The amount you get depends on how much income you earn.

 Read more about the income test for pensions.

-If you work more than 30 hours a week
+If you work 30 hours or more a week

 We’ll stop your DSP if you work 30 hours or more a week.